rstudio/r2d3/README.md

 Getting Started
 ---------------

-For simple scripts we can rely on `r2d3` injecting javascript variables for the `root` html element, `data`, `width` and `height` as follows:
+For simple scripts we can rely on `r2d3` injecting javascript variables for the `data`, tag which defaults to `svg` but can be changed, `width`, `height` and `options` as follows:

-    // data, root, width, height and options are provided by r2d3
+    // data, div, width, height and options are provided by r2d3

     var bars = root
       .selectAll("div")